mdmtk/docs/edge/source/guide/csp/wifi.md

 ### Overview

-The Wi-Fi feature allows you to manage your devices Wi-Fi settings as well as manage the network profiles to be used for connecting and remembering networks.
+The Wi-Fi feature allows you to manage a device's Wi-Fi settings as well as manage the network profiles to be used for connecting and remembering networks.

->Notes:

->In order for settings to be applied, Wi-Fi must be turned on.
-If you do not specify WiFi Enable in the profile you will get an error when attempting to apply certain settings if the device's Wi-Fi is not already turned on.

->In other CSPs, the terms "enable" and "disable" refer to whether or not the user will be allowed to turn the device on or off at all.
+> **Note:** In other CSPs, the terms "enable" and "disable" refer to whether or not the user will be allowed to turn the device on or off at all.
 However, in this CSP, "enable" and "disable" are equivalent to "turn on" and "turn off".

 ### Main Functionality